Parallel variational quantum algorithms with gradient-informed restart to speed up optimisation in the presence of barren plateaus: Introduction

 \subsection{Our contribution}

-The usage of multiple parallel random walks to expedite coverage can inspire similar potentially heuristic strategies in this context and to some extent our proposal follows along this line; as we will explain in detail in Sec.~\ref{sec:fv} by employing multiple parallel gradient descent initializations, with a specific killing and regeneration rule, the so-called Fleming-Viot inspired algorithm, described in Alg.~\ref{alg:FV}, seems to better navigate the parameter landscape, efficiently circumventing barren plateaus by biasing the paths towards other locations that avoid them.
+The usage of multiple parallel random walks to expedite coverage \cite{MARTI20131} can inspire similar potentially heuristic strategies in this context and to some extent our proposal follows along this line.
+As we will explain in detail in Sec.~\ref{sec:fv}, by employing multiple parallel gradient descent initializations with a specific killing and regeneration rule, the so-called Fleming-Viot inspired algorithm, described in Alg.~\ref{alg:FV} of App.~\ref{app:algorithm}, seems to better navigate the parameter landscape, efficiently circumventing barren plateaus by taking the paths towards other locations that potentially avoid them.

 The rest of the paper is organized as follows: in Sec.~\ref{sec:fv} we introduce the Fleming-Viot process and describe how we can apply its principles to the classical optimization step of VQAs, which gives rise to Alg.~\ref{alg:FV}.
 In Sec.~\ref{sec:theorem} we provide and prove a theorem on the reduced expected hitting time of our method against vanilla simulated annealing.
-In Sec.~\ref{sec:num-exp} we showcase an application of our Fleming-Viot inspired algorithm for a synthetic problem with a large percentage of barren plateaus in the parameter landscape as well as an application on the QAOA algorithm for an instance of the Max-Cut problem with 8 nodes.
-We summarize and conclude in Sec. \ref{sec:sumconc}.
+In Sec.~\ref{sec:num_exp} we showcase an application of our Fleming-Viot inspired algorithm for a synthetic problem with varying percentages of barren plateaus in the parameter landscape, as well as an application to a Quantum Approximation Optimization Algorithm (QAOA, a special case of VQA) for an instance of the Max-Cut problem on a graph with 8 nodes.
+We summarize and conclude in Sec.~\ref{sec:sumconc}.